cosmos/cosmos-sdk/CONTRIBUTING.md

 - If your changes relate to the core of the CLI or Light-client (not specifically to module's CLI/Rest), please modify the `docs/interfaces/` folder.
 - If your changes relate to a module, please update the module's spec in `x/moduleName/docs/spec/`.

-When writing a documentation, follow the [Documentation Writing Guidelines](./docs/DOC_WRITING_GUIDELINES.md).
+When writing documentation, follow the [Documentation Writing Guidelines](./docs/DOC_WRITING_GUIDELINES.md).

 ## Forking